RyannDaGreat/rp/README.md

 RP is both:

-* A **standard-library++** of 1,600+ optimized, well documented functions covering images, audio, video, files, web, math, ML, and system utilities.
+* A **standard-library++** of 1,600+ optimized, well documented functions covering images, audio, video, files, web, math, ML, system utils, and many other tools that will make your code both faster, shorter and easier to read.
     * Pure Python (~2 MB), imports in ~20ms
     * Minimal, stable dependencies (only long-mature packages like `six`, `pygments`)
     * Stable API — code written with RP in 2016 still runs unchanged today